N5GEH/n5geh.platform/iota/iot-agent-json/readme.md

         curl -X GET \
         'http://<yourHostAddress>:4041/iot/about'

-the response should look similar to the this:
+   The response should look similar to the this:

         {"libVersion":"2.8.0-next","port":"4041","baseRoot":"/","version":"1.9.0-next"}

 5. For creating your first context-data we recommend the Step-by-Step Tutorial: https://fiware-tutorials.readthedocs.io/en/latest/getting-started/index.html.
-    However, for the building domain you might include the information provived above.
+    However, for the building domain you might include the information provided above.
     A small example will follow shortly.